Yosef Burg

-Shlomo Yosef Burg (שלמה יוסף בורג, 31 January 1909 – 15 October 1999) was a German-born Israeli politician.
-In 1949, he was elected to the first Knesset, and served in many ministerial positions for the next 40 years.
+Shlomo Joseph Burg (שלמה יוסף בורג, 31 January 1909 – 15 October 1999) was a German-born Israeli politician.
+In 1949, he was elected to the first Knesset and served in many ministerial positions for the next 40 years.
 He was one of the founders of the National Religious Party.

 Biography

 Shlomo Yosef Burg was born in Dresden, Germany, on 31 January 1909.
-He attended the Hildesheimer Rabbinical Seminary in Berlin from 1928 to 1938, and was ordained as a rabbi that year.
-He also studied at the University of Berlin from 1928 to 1931, and received a Doctorate in mathematics and logic from the University of Leipzig in 1933.
+He attended the Hildesheimer Rabbinical Seminary in Berlin from 1928 to 1938 and was ordained as a rabbi that year.
+He also studied at the University of Berlin from 1928 to 1931 and received a Doctorate in mathematics and logic from the University of Leipzig in 1933.

 While studying at the University of Leipzig, he joined the Young Mizrahi religious Zionist movement.
 He arranged Jewish prayer services in private homes after German synagogues were burned, and worked underground to help Jews escape to Britain and the Netherlands.
 His mother and grandmother died in Nazi concentration camps.

 In 1939, he immigrated to Mandate Palestine.
 When World War II begun, Burg was stuck in Geneva.
-He returned thanks to the help of Polish diplomat of Ładoś Group who provided him with a Polish passport.
+He returned thanks to the help of a Polish diplomat of Ładoś Group who provided him with a Polish passport.
 He worked as teacher at the Herzliya Hebrew Gymnasium - where he taught religion wearing a kippa, which he would remove when teaching history - before moving to Jerusalem.
 There he became a research fellow at Hebrew University of Jerusalem.
 Burg lived in the Rehavia neighborhood of Jerusalem.

 Burg was married to Rivka Slonim, who was born in Hebron and survived the 1929 Hebron massacre.
 They had a son, Avraham, a politician who served as speaker of the fifteenth Knesset, and two daughters, Ada, a doctor and Zvia.

 Burg died on 15 October 1999 at the age of 90 at the Sha'arei Tzedek Medical Center.